Joseph Kabila: Post-presidency (2019–present)

+Allegations of corruption and ill-gotten wealth

+In November 2021, judicial authorities in Kinshasa launched a formal investigation into former President Kabila and his close associates, following allegations of the misappropriation of US$138 million in public funds.
+The inquiry was prompted by a series of revelations that raised serious concerns about the financial conduct of the former administration.

+Further scrutiny emerged through a Bloomberg News investigation, which, drawing on leaked banking records, alleged that members of Kabila’s family had received tens of millions of dollars in illicit payments from Chinese firms connected to the Sicomines mining venture.
+These disclosures formed part of the broader Congo Hold-Up investigation—an extensive leak comprising over 3.5 million internal documents from BGFIBank Group.
+The leak, initiated by the French investigative outlet Mediapart and the Platform to Protect Whistleblowers in Africa (PPLAAF), included bank statements, emails, contracts, invoices, and corporate records, painting a troubling picture of systemic financial misconduct at the highest levels of power.

 Personal life

 Kabila married Olive Lembe di Sita, on 1 June 2006.
 The wedding ceremonies took place on 17 June 2006.
-Kabila and his spouse have a daughter, born in 2001, named Sifa, after Kabila's mother.
+Kabila and his wife have a daughter, born in 2001, named Sifa, after Kabila's mother, and a son born in 2008 named Laurent-Désiré Jr. He owns property outside of Kinshasa, including 71,000 hectares of farmland, and his family fully or partially owns 80 companies across almost every industry in the DRC, including in mining.
+Kabila's hobbies include watching the NBA, reading, playing PlayStation 4, and driving his motorcycles.

+Kabila, having been raised outside the country, only spoke English and Swahili fluently when he became president, and was not fluent in either French, the DRC's official language, or Lingala, a common language in the capital Kinshasa.

-As Kabila is Protestant and Lembe di Sita is Catholic, the wedding ceremonies were ecumenical; they were officiated by both the Catholic Archbishop of Kinshasa, Cardinal Frederic Etsou Bamungwabi, and Pierre Marini Bodho – presiding bishop of the Church of Christ in Congo, the umbrella church for most denominations in the Congo, known within the country simply as "The Protestant Church".
+As Kabila is an Anglican Protestant and Lembe di Sita is Catholic, the wedding ceremonies were ecumenical; they were officiated by both the Catholic Archbishop of Kinshasa, Cardinal Frederic Etsou Bamungwabi, and Pierre Marini Bodho – presiding bishop of the Church of Christ in Congo, the umbrella church for most denominations in the Congo, known within the country simply as "The Protestant Church".

 In July 2021, Joseph Kabila finished his master's degree, getting the certification from the University of Johannesburg in South Africa.
 He completed Master's programme in Political Science and International Relations through distance learning.